oroinc/documentation/user_guide/multi_organization.rst

 OroCRM Enterprise Edition supports :ref:`creation <user-management-organization-create>` of multiple organization within one OroCRM instance.
-One user may belong to several organization.
+There may be any amount of organization within one OroCRM instance (the system) and one user may belong to several organizations.

 .. _user-ee-multi-org-system: